Iain-Crowe/LANChat/README.md

     python server.py # src/server.py if in root dir
     ```

-2. The server will start listeninug for incoming connections on the prt specified.
+2. The server will start listening for incoming connections on the port specified.

 ### Client